What is a Creative School?

 Fís Film Project

-Our school has taken part in the Fís Film Project for the past two years.
+Our school has taken part in the Fís Film Project for the past three years.
+Alex Carr represented our school this year (2022) with his entry ‘Holly Vs Harvey.
 In 2019, 6th class created a short film called Ruby Dooby Doo.
 They showcased their film in The Solstice in Navan.
 In 2018, 6th class made a five minute film called ‘The Goal’.
 This film was highly commended and our school received an iPad for their efforts.
 Click here to view our 2018 film!